ego-lay-atman-bay/mmo-platformer-leaderboard/python/README.md

 ## Exporting

 To export the post, just use this function with the link to the update post in an input.
+The link is optional (it'll default to `mmo.lastUpdateUrl`)

 ```python
 mmo.export('https://example.com')